devgeniem/typescript-rest-starter/README.md

 Motivation of this repository is to give you a sane and simple starting point for your own Rest API or generic what ever server.

-ResTs is intendted to ever be a full do it all framework or  npm module, it's just relatively short pieces of quite generic Express-server code and controller classes that you can modify and grow to your needs.
+ResTs is not a framework.
+IT's a collection of useful modules and relatively short piece of server code with controller classes that you can modify and grow to your needs.

 Master branch of this repository is intented to be cloned as starting point for your own project.
 So it contains only one simple route and tests for it, nothing more.

 For examples see other branches in this repository.

+Modules used:

 - Typescript [TSC](http://www.typescriptlang.org/)
 - CORS support [cors](https://github.com/troygoode/node-cors)